 Appropriate identification, and strategic utilization, of expert witnesses, professionally informed and strategic cross-examination strategies of expert witnesses, identification and effective utilization of jury dynamics, and professional analysis and utilization of your client's personal, medical, and psychological history to assist with the mitigation of negative outcomes are a few of the services Dr. Wylie can provide for your case.
 Please contact Dr. Wylie directly for additional information.

-Forensic psychology is the intersection between the field of psychology and the justice system.
-It involves understanding fundamental legal principles, particularly with regard to expert witness testimony and the specific content area of concern (e.g., competence to stand trial, child custody and visitation, or workplace discrimination), as well as relevant jurisdictional considerations (e.g., in the United States, the definition of insanity in criminal trials differs from state to state) in order to be able to interact appropriately with judges, attorneys, and other legal professionals.
+Forensic Psychology is the intersection between the field of psychology and the justice system.
+It involves understanding fundamental legal principles, regarding expert witness testimony and the specific content area of concern (e.g., Competency, Child Custody and Visitation, or Workplace Discrimination), as well as relevant jurisdictional considerations (e.g., in the United States, the definition of insanity in criminal trials differs from state to state) in order to be able to interact appropriately with judges, attorneys, and other legal professionals.

-*Most Health Insurance Plans do NOT provide coverage or reimbursement for forensic services
+*Health Insurance Plans do NOT provide coverage or reimbursement for forensic services

 If you are an attorney or represent an attorney or attorney's office who is seeking the services of a Forensic Psychologist, please review the attached documents.
 Email Dr. Wylie for password.